ruby/www.ruby-lang.org/en/documentation/faq/10/index.md

 looking surprisingly like Ruby code itself.

 First, get the Ruby source distribution and read `README.EXT`.
-This is a good document, not only if you're writing an extension library, but also if you want to understand Ruby more deeply.
+This is a good document, not only if you are writing an extension library, but also if you want to understand Ruby more deeply.

 Next, have a look at the source of the interpreter itself, and at the various supplied extensions in the `ext/` directory.
-You'll also find good examples under `contrib/` on the Ruby ftp sites.
+You will also find good examples under `contrib/` on the Ruby ftp sites.

 ### Can I use Tcl/Tk interface in Ruby?

 There are two interfaces to Tcl/Tk included in the standard distribution.
 One is under `ext/tcltk/` and loaded with `require "tcltk"`.
-The syntax is very close to that Tcl, which is passed to Tcl interpreter.
+The syntax is very close to that Tcl which is passed on to the Tcl interpreter.
 Unfortunately, the description for this library is written in Japanese.

 The other is under `ext/tk/` and loaded with `require "tk"`.
-Its syntax closer to the style of the Tk interface provided by the Perl and Python interfaces.
+Its syntax is closer to the style of the Tk interface provided by the Perl and Python interfaces.

 ### Tk won't work.